🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The bar chart below compares the nationality of tourists to Dubai in 2010, 2015 and 2020.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+The bar chart below shows the results of a poll of theatre-goers on what disturbs them during performances at the theatre.
+Summarise the information by selecting a reporting the main features, and make comparisons where relevant.
+Write at least 150 words.

 See All